deniskhud/simple_compiler/README.md

 The project was created to study compiler principles.
 In the future, I plan to add new features and improvements.

 ## Features
--**Mathematical Expression Parsing:** The parser handles addition, subtraction, multiplication, and division.
+- **Mathematical Expression Parsing:** The parser handles addition, subtraction, multiplication, and division.
 - **Assignment Handling:** It processes variable assignments and translates them into corresponding instructions.
 - **Whitespace Management:** It correctly handles spaces and line breaks to ensure that input is processed cleanly.